vrod237/bikesharing/README.md

 # NYC Citi Bike Analysis

+## Purpose

+The purpose of this analysis is to determine if Citibike would be successful in Des Moines, IA.
+We saw the success of Citibike in New York City and wanted to bring it to our city.
+We will look at a few different factors to determine the viability of the venture.

+## Summary
-This is a summary of the analytic work that I did with the NYC Citi Bike data.
+This is a summary of the analytic work that I did with the NYC Citi Bike data via Tableau

 <a href="https://public.tableau.com/profile/victor8111#!/vizhome/module_15994511228580/Story2?publish=yes" title="Link to Dashboard" rel="nofollow">Link to Dashboard</a><br>